Tired, Afraid, and Looking for Answers – Cindy's Perimenopause Story

 What advice do you have for other women who suspect they're going through menopause or perimenopause?

-The thing that I found most helpful was educating myself on what perimenopause is and what we can do about it.
-For me, that was through books, because I'm a book nerd.
+What I found most helpful was educating myself on what perimenopause is and what we can do about it.
+For me, that was through books because I'm a book nerd.
 I read a book called What Fresh Hell Is This?
 I found that really, really helpful in making the connection between what was going on in my body and the hormonal chaos that I was experiencing.
 It was very validating to know that I wasn’t going crazy.
-The other book I found helpful was called The Menopause Manifesto, and that was written by an OBGYN named Dr. Jen Gunter.
+The other book I found helpful was called The Menopause Manifesto, which was written by an OBGYN named Dr. Jen Gunter.

 Got your own story to tell?
 We want to hear it!

 Our professional editing staff will work with you to make sure your contribution stands out.
 And don’t worry – we’ll take our lead from you on things like anonymity, important word choices, and accompanying imagery.
 Let us help you be seen, heard, and understood.
 Pitch us by filling out this short form, or just send us an email with your ideas at [email protected].

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.

 The continued availability of external resources is outside of the NWHN’s control.
 If the link you are looking for is broken, contact us at [email protected] to request more current citation information.